-- 45. Sears Canada entered into a transaction with Montez Income Properties ("Montez") for the sale of Sears Canada's 50% joint venture interest with Westcliff Group of Companies in eight shopping centres in Quebec for consideration of approximately \$315 million. - 46.
-Management advised the Board that this amount represented fair market value for these non-core real estate assets.
-The transaction allowed the Company to refocus is business by exiting the joint venture arrangement while continuing to operate full-line stores in the eight shopping centres, with the leases being revised to account for Sears Canada being a tenant and not a landlord.
+55. Sears Canada entered into a transaction with Montez Income Properties ("Montez") for the sale of Sears Canada's 50% joint venture interest with Westcliff Group of Companies in eight shopping centres in Quebec for consideration of approximately \$315 million.

-47. When announcing the transaction with Montez, the Company explained that "unlocking the value of assets is a lever we use as a way to help create total value.
+- 56. Management advised the Board that this amount represented fair market value for these non-core real estate assets.
+The transaction allowed the Company to refocus is business by exiting the joint venture arrangement while continuing to operate full-line stores in the eight shopping centres, with the leases being amended to show Sears Canada as a tenant and not a landlord. - 57.
+When announcing the transaction with Montez, the Company explained that "unlocking the value of assets is a lever we use as a way to help create total value.
 The joint venture assets we are selling to Montez impact neither our store operations nor our ability to serve customers.
 As such, our primary focus in creating long-term value remains on the basics of the business and continuing to become more relevant with Canadians coast to coast."